SimmonsRitchie/business-days-js/readme.md

 ##### Get list of public holidays

-To get a list of public holidays in a specific year:
+To get a list of public holidays for a specific year:

 ```
 import businessDays from "business-days-js";